LCOGT/focuscurvefitter/README.md

 # focuscurvefitter

+This package emerged from the 2019 focus project.

 Experimental implementation of an alternative way to fit a focus curve in focus sequences.

 Currently, focus seuqences at LCO telescopes are modeled via a parabola.
 The new algorithm implemented